pyload/pyload/docs/access_api.rst

 This document is not intended to explain every function in detail, for a complete listing see :class:`Api <pyload.Api.Api>`.

-Of course its possible to access the ``core.api`` attribute in plugins and hooks, but much more interesting is the possibillity to call function from different programs written in many different languages.
+Of course its possible to access the ``core.api`` attribute in plugins and addons, but much more interesting is the possibillity to call function from different programs written in many different languages.

 pyLoad uses thrift as backend and provides its :class:`Api <pyload.Api.Api>` as service.